masonbiamonte/vehicle_routing/README.md

-# Python implementation of solution to the multiple traveling salesperson problem using Google's OR-Tools library
+# Python implementation of solution to the multiple traveling salesperson problem using Google's Operations Research tools library (OR-Tools)

 - **Functionality**: given a list of physical addresses in CSV format, this code finds an approximate solution to the multiple traveling salesperson problem (mTSP) with a user-specified number of salespeople using.
 The approximate solution is obtained using the vehicle routing  methods in Google's OR-Tools library.
 The output of the code is a CSV file containing the optimal routes for each salesperson.
 It uses the Google Maps API to compute the distance matrix using real-time traffic information.